Are you a people person? Add in-depth studies of human resources management and organizational development, and put that talent and passion to work.

 This program consists of five upper division online human resources and organizational development courses for a total of 15 credit hours.

-- MGT470: Conflict Management and NegotiationIdentification and analysis of management strategies for dealing with both functional and dysfunctional conflict in the workplace.
-Included is a study of conflict management styles of avoidance, accommodation, collaboration, negotiation, mediation and domination.
+This course revolves around identification and analysis of leadership strategies for dealing with both functional and dysfunctional conflict in the workplace.
+Included is a study of conflict management styles of avoidance, accommodation, collaboration, negotiation, mediation, and domination.